Sulfonic acid: Displacement by hydroxide

 The conditions for this reaction are harsh, however, requiring 'fused alkali' or molten sodium hydroxide at 350 °C for benzenesulfonic acid itself.
 Unlike the mechanism for the fused alkali hydrolysis of chlorobenzene, which proceeds through elimination-addition (benzyne mechanism), benzenesulfonic acid undergoes the analogous conversion by an SNAr mechanism, as revealed by a 14C labeling, despite the lack of stabilizing substituents.
 Sulfonic acids with electron-withdrawing groups (e.g., with NO2 or CN substituents) undergo this transformation much more readily.

+o-Lithiation

+Arylsulfonic acids react with two equiv of butyl lithium to give the ortho-lithio derivatives, i.e., ortho-lithiation.
+These dilithio compounds are poised for reactions with many electrophiles.